 Some people confuse hammer drills with impact drivers.
 While the mechanical principle is similar, an impact driver is a tool for fastening purposes.
 In other words, it drives large screws or bolts.
 A hammer drill is used for making holes.

 The corded vs. cordless debate has been going on since the first battery-powered tools hit the market.
 In a nutshell, corded tools deliver more power more consistently, and cordless tools are more convenient.
-But thankfully, improvements in battery technology and the efficiency of brushless motors has narrowed the power gap considerably.
+Thankfully, though, improvements in battery technology and the efficiency of brushless motors has narrowed the power gap considerably.
 There are now cordless hammer drills that compete head-on with their corded counterparts.

 If you have the budget for a premium cordless hammer drill, that tool would likely provide the best combination of performance and versatility currently available.